Austrian Food In Vienna: 11 Best Local Dishes & Where to Eat Them

 In Austria, Knoedels can also be served as meatballs in a soup, but the true art of Viennese craftsmanship comes when it comes to turning them into deserts.

 Filled with soft cheese, jam, apricots, or plums, these are on the menu of almost every Viennese coffee house.
-It’s the best Austrian food in Vienna.
+If you’re wondering what to eat in Vienna, be sure to try Knoedel.

 Our recommendation is to either enjoy them at the atmospheric Landtmann Cafe on the Ringstrasse or to find a branch of the pastry maker Konditorei Oberlaa and enjoy freshly made Knoedel with either plum or apricot.